Formal Relationships Between Geometrical and Classical Models for Concurrency: Relating models for concurrency

-If we restrict to 1-bounded nets, which are nets a place can contain either $0$ or $1$ token, we recover the constructions of~\cite{winskel-nielsen:models-concur} for constructing an adjunction between asynchronous transition systems and nets.
+\begin{example} If we restrict to 1-bounded nets, which are nets a place can contain either $0$ or $1$ token, we can recover the constructions of~\cite{winskel-nielsen:models-concur} for constructing an adjunction between asynchronous transition systems and nets.
 Since the net associated to an HDA by the functor hda is generally infinite, we will give an example in the case of 1-bounded nets.
 Consider the asynchronous automaton, depicted on the left of~\eqref{eq:ex-hda-pn}, with an empty independence relation.
-The associated 1-bounded Petri net is shown on the right.
-In this automaton the place~$d$ corresponds to the region~$(R,S)$ such that~$R(e_1)=(1,0)$, $R(e_2)=(0,0)$, $S(x)=S(y_2)=1$ and $S(y_1)=S(z)=0$.
-Now, if we consider the same automaton with $e_1 \indep{x} e_2$, we obtain the same Petri net with the place~$h$ removed.